mabdula/Isabelle-Graph-Library/README.md

  - An $O(n·m·(log n + log m))$ algorithm for bi-partite maximum cardinality matching based on the matroid intersection algorithm.

+ - Fundamental theory for maximum flows and and related algorithms, including Dinic's Algorithm, which is one of the most efficient methods for max-flow.

- - Some fundamental theory for minimum cost flows and related algorithms, including Orlin's Algorithm, which is one of the most efficient methods for this class of problems.
+ - Some fundamental theory for minimum cost flows and related algorithms, including Orlin's Algorithm, which is one of the most efficient methods for min-cost-flow.

 For the more practically usable algorithms, we include an implementation.
 For others, we only focus on the mathematical analysis.